 FDU Vancouver Campus offers free, confidential counseling services to our students to support them in various areas of mental and emotional health, including stress, anxiety, depression, concentration, and relationships.
-Counseling Services takes place on Mondays, Tuesdays and Thursdays from 5:00-6:30 pm.
+Counseling Services takes place on takes place on Mondays and Tuesdays from 5:30-7:00 pm.
 The Office of Counseling Services is located in Room 237, on the second floor of the campus.
 Counseling Services can be reached at FDUVCounseling@fdu.edu or by phone at 604-648-4497.

 24 Hour Crisis Centre